Feature Article: Rooting around, tree roots

 Okay, so some trees have roots near the soil surface to collect nutrients and moisture.
 "But, I've never watered my tree because its taproot gets all the water it needs from the Saint Peter sandstone aquifer."
 There are species that as seedlings produce and rely on tap roots, but quite honestly, as "tap-rooted" species mature, tap roots become insignificant in the overall root structure.
 The bulk of nutrient and moisture uptake is taken over by the absorbing roots near the surface.

-Tap roots and other "sinker" roots can penetrate into the soil layers, but research indicates that depth of rooting is dependant on soil-oxygen.
+Tap roots and other "sinker" roots can penetrate into the soil layers, but research indicates that depth of rooting is dependent on soil-oxygen.
 Dr. Kim Coder from the University of Georgia states that good root growth requires a soil atmosphere of 15 percent oxygen.
 He continues by saying that below 5 percent soil-oxygen, root growth will stop and below 2% roots begin to decline and die.
 Dr. Coder describes the advancing root tips existence as quite precarious and more of a "good news / bad news" scenario.
 If the root progresses too deeply, oxygen deprivation will be an issue and on the other extreme if a root progresses too shallowly, a dry spell will likely cause its demise.
 As a matter of fact, this precarious situation translates into a short life span for an absorbing root with the root tip being replaced many times per growing season.

 The bottom line, unlike horses, roots do not smell water.
 Along the same line, roots do not seek water.
 Instead, roots tend to grow where the growing is good and the growing tends to be good in the top 12 inches of soil where temperature, moisture, nutrients and more importantly soil-oxygen are usually adequate.
 To underline the fact that roots are opportunistic "absorbers" - there has been a push lately to discourage calling fine absorbing roots, "feeder roots" simply because the term "feeder" implies an aggressive, hunter-gatherer approach to seeking life's necessities.
 Roots simply follow the moisture gradient of the surrounding soil and continue to grow where the growing is good.
 Meaning that roots tend to grow where there is a good supply of moisture, nutrients and of course soil-oxygen.